 - Permits are valid for only three weeks (21 days) from the permit issue date

 - Permitted watering times are every day for 21 days between the morning hours of 4:00 a.m. to 9:00 a.m.

-A one time renewal is available for residents unless the City has entered into Stage 3 water restriction.
+A one-time renewal is available for residents unless the City has entered into Stage 3 water restrictions.
 At this time, residents will not be able to renew their permit.